wahibbel/Test-Webapp/README.md

 # Test-Webapp
-A simple web application for testing purposes.
+A simple python web application for testing purposes.

   Below are the steps required to get this working on a linux system.